robbr48/tmms32/docs/linearity.md

 ---
-title: 1.
+title: 4a.
 Linearity
+parent: 4.
+Model Simplification
 layout: default
 nav_order: 1
 ---

-## 1. Linearity
+## 4a.
+Linearity

 Which of he following ODE equations are linear?

 1. $2\dot{x}+10\sin{(x)} = 0$